lewagon/data-setup/_partials/win_github.md

 **Add SSH key**, fill in the Title with your computer name, and paste the **Key**.
 Finish by clicking on the **Add key** green button.

-To check that this step is completed, in the terminal run this.
+To check that this step is completed, in the Git Bash terminal run this.
 You will be prompted a warning, type `yes` then `Enter`.

 ```bash